-ROME — Roma says that defender Leandro Castan has had neurosurgery that successfully removed a malformation on his brain.
+ROME — Roma center back Leandro Castan says he has been cleared to play again after having neurosurgery that successfully removed a malformation on his brain.

-Castan has been out of action since a September victory at Empoli, where he was substituted at halftime because of dizziness.
+Castan has been out since September, when he was substituted at halftime of a Serie A match because of dizziness.

-Roma says the malformation, known as a cavernoma, measured 3 centimeters (slightly more than an inch), and was "completely removed" during a 3 1/2-hour surgery.
+In December, Castan said the malformation, known as a cavernoma, measured 3 centimeters (slightly more than an inch) and was completely removed during a 3 1/2-hour surgery.

-The last two seasons, Castan played in 66 of Roma's 76 Serie A matches.
+During his first two seasons in Italy, Castan played in 66 of Roma's 76 Serie A matches.